Total TimePrep: 50 min. Bake: 20 min. + cooling

 - 1 can (16 ounces) vanilla frosting

 - Frost cupcakes with vanilla frosting.
-Use red frosting to pipe stitch marks to resemble baseballs.
-Yield: 2 dozen.
+Use red frosting or gel to pipe stitch marks to resemble baseballs.

 I absolutely love this site and the taste of home cookbooks.
 I also grew up cooking and baking from scratch, but sometimes a recipe like curveball cupcakes just brightens everyone's day.
 I have been making these cupcakes since my son was in little league and he is now in teeners league and I still make them.
 The boys just love them!!!